foopy113/MLF/README.md

 ## A Multi-Level Feature Modelling Framework for Hyperspectral Image Classification

-This repository provides the official PyTorch implementation of the paper:
+This repository corresponds to the manuscript submitted to The Visual Computer,it provides the official PyTorch implementation of the paper:

 ---